 Our academic approach

 Founded in 1886, the school has always aimed for girls to pursue a thorough and rigorous academic program.
-This is underpinned by the individual attention they receive through the Dalton Plan, which is a method of organising teaching such that girls are not only taught well but become active drivers of their own learning.
+This is underpinned by the individual attention they receive through a modified version of the Dalton Plan, which is a method of organising teaching such that girls are not only taught well but become active drivers of their own learning.
+The Dalton Plan originated in the USA as part of the progressive education movement.
+This method allows the students, in close cooperation with their teachers, to take responsibility for and ownership of their learning.
 They develop a keen interest in their subjects, the ability to question and debate ideas and exceptional time-management and organisational skills.
 This individual and independent approach not only benefits each girl but lifts the understanding and achievement of all.

 Ascham girls have a strong sense of community.
 The school is organised in three sections: Preparatory School, Prep to Year 2 (called Hillingdon), Junior School, Year 3 to Year 6 (called Fiona) and Senior School, Year 7 to Year 12.
 All sections of the school, from Prep to Year 12, are on the same site which encourages interaction between years and promotes support for each other as well as continuity throughout their education.
 Boarding is an integral part of the school community and all boarding houses are on the school site.